joshpetit/mvpls/README.md

 # mvpls
-Mvpls (move please) is a simple utility tool written in Go to allow for the recursive moving of files and flattening of file trees with regex.
+Mvpls (move please) is a simple utility tool written in Go to allow for the recursive moving, copying, or removing of files and flattening of file trees with regex.

 ![](assets/mvpls.gif)